joeyjojo/blog-site/content/blog/2018-11-22_releasing_value_in_software_development/index.md

 date: "2018-11-22T10:00:00.000Z"
 description: An overview of different approaches to breaking down problems into slices
 ---
+> This article originally appeared on medium at https://medium.com/@defmyfunc/releasing-value-in-software-development-184647f595ab

 The ability to appropriately slice up work is integral to solving problems in software development today.
 At a macro level, where we often talk about ‘big bang’ releases vs continuous delivery, at a micro level with ‘trunk/master development’ vs ‘pull requests’ and every thing inbetween.
 It goes without saying that I have a somewhat developer centric view of this, but it applies to every member of the team.
 So why, in our down time (whatever that means to you! :) ), do we not practice this incredibly valuable skill?

 I am not going to attempt to answer that question.
 Merely pose it as a ponderence. :S :)